bitsy-lang/bitsy/docs/source/nettle/index.rst

 * Each `incoming`, `outgoing`, and `node` creates a terminal.
 * Each `reg` creates two terminals:

-  * The one which ends in `.val` is the current stored value.
+  * The one with the same name as the register itself is the current stored value.

   * The one which ends in `.set` is the current staged value to be latched on the next clock cycle.

 Wires
 -----
-In Nettle, wires are created with the `<=` syntax.
+In Nettle, wires connect together terminals.

 The left hand side is called the **target**.

-The target may be one of:
+It may be one of:

 * the name of a `node`, `reg`, or `outgoing` in the same module.
 * the name of a submodule dotted with a `node` or `incoming` of that sub module.
 * the name of an external module dotted with one of its `incoming` ports.

+When connecting to a `node` `incoming` or `outgoing`, you use the syntax `:=`.
+When connecting to a `reg`, you use the syntax `<=`.
+This syntactic distinction allows you to equationally reason about the circuit without remembering the types.
-`reg`\s targeted in this way implicitly refer to the `set` terminal.
+It helps you remeber that `reg`\s targeted in this way implicitly refer to the `set` terminal.
+The arrow head of `<=` helps remind you that the value is "on its way" to setting the register.
 See **Registers** below.

-In this way, every module in a circuit is responsible for wiring up its own terminals and wiring its terminals to the ports of its children.

-On the right hand side of the `<=`, we have the **driver**.
+On the right hand side of the arrow, we have the **driver**.
 This is an expression that continuously drives a signal to the target.

-A terminal can only appear as the target of a `<=` once in a circuit.
+Every module in a circuit is responsible for wiring up its own terminals and wiring its terminals to the ports of its children.

 Expressions
 -----------